Harry Potter and the Cursed Child Script Review

-- First of all, the premise of the Voldemort Day timeline being the death of Neville Longbottom at the hands of Cedric Diggory, with the latter becoming a Death Eater, out of a humilliating moment in the Triwizard Tournament is another prime example of how a character's character is not done justice: as a lot of people have pointed out, Cedric, as a true Hufflepluff, is all around loyal, true, and kind.
-He's arguably, the last person that would ever become a Death Eater, more so than many people in Harry's closer circle of friends.
-The fact that he does is a disservice to the character he was already established as, and was meant to have become, if he had not died.
+- First of all, the premise of the Voldemort Day timeline being the death of Neville Longbottom at the hands of Cedric Diggory, with the latter becoming a Death Eater, out of a humiliating moment in the Triwizard Tournament is another prime example of how a character's character is not done justice: as a lot of people have pointed out, Cedric, as a true Hufflepuff, is all around loyal, true, and kind.
+He's arguably the last person that would ever become a Death Eater, more so than many people in Harry's closest circle of friends.
+The fact that he does is a disservice to the character he was already established as and was meant to have become, if he had not died.

 - Like I said before, Albus and Scorpius are filled with humorous comments throughout the play, and the moment where Albus has to distract Hermione, disguised as Ron is incredibly hilarious, and the way it starts the gag of Albus liking older women is quite funny.
 I just had to mention it.

-- One last thing: Harry is afraid of pidgeons.
+- One last thing: Harry is afraid of pigeons.
 Whoever thought of that deserves a pat on the back.
-As a small moment, it's very funny and memorable, nice touch.
+As a small moment, it's a very funny and memorable, nice touch.

 Given what we have, I think of this story like many people think of Christmas Specials of franchises.
 By that I mean, the story presented feels clearly different than what it had been before, is completely inconsequential to what came before, and completely inconsequential to what may come after.
 However, there are still good moments, good treatments of character and a cohesive moral message.
 And the best way I think a story like that can be presented is on stage, so on that level, it's being portrayed where it works the best.